DragonSpit/HPCsharp/README.md

 \* Number of different algorithms\
 \*\* Number of functions for this algorithm\
-\*\*\* Coming soon

 ## Examples
-Usage examples are provided in the HPCsharpExamples folder, which has a VisualStudio 2017 solution.
+Usage examples are provided in the HPCsharpExamples folder, which has a VisualStudio 2019 solution.
 Build and run it to see performance gains on your machine.
 To get the maximum performance make sure to target x64 processor architecture for the Release build in VisualStudio, increasing performance by as much as 50%.

 ## Benchmarking